Staff Profile

 Lecturer in International Politics (2015-2020)

-Before joining Newcastle University, I was Lecturer in Politics and Research Methods at the Politics and Public Policy Department at De Montfort University Leicester (2014/15) and Post-Doctoral Research Fellow in the Governance of Sustainable Pathways at the University of Leeds (2013/14).
-I taught Environmental Governance, Environmental Management and Research Methods at the London School of Economics and Political Science (LSE) and contributed to research projects on Sustainable Development in the European Union (LSE Government Department) as well as on climate change legislation and diplomacy at the LSE Grantham Research Institute on Climate Change and the Environment/ Centre for Climate Change Economics and Policy.
+Before joining Newcastle University, she was Lecturer in Politics and Research Methods at the Politics and Public Policy Department at De Montfort University Leicester (2014/15) and Post-Doctoral Research Fellow in the Governance of Sustainable Pathways at the University of Leeds (2013/14).
+She taught Environmental Governance, Environmental Management and Research Methods at the London School of Economics and Political Science (LSE) and contributed to research projects on Sustainable Development in the European Union (LSE Government Department) as well as on climate change legislation and diplomacy at the LSE Grantham Research Institute on Climate Change and the Environment/ Centre for Climate Change Economics and Policy.

 Research Interests